piotr-ku/directadmin-exporter/README.md

 The metrics endpoint is available at `/metrics` on the HTTP server.

+## Grafana Dashboard

+A Grafana dashboard for visualizing the metrics collected by the DirectAdmin Exporter is available in the `grafana` directory.
+Import this dashboard into your Grafana instance to monitor and analyze the DirectAdmin metrics conveniently.

 ## Contributing

 Contributions to the DirectAdmin Exporter project are welcome.
 To contribute, please follow these guidelines: